 What Is Confetti in Cross Stitch?
-(And How to Remove It)
+Why It Ruins Patterns and How to Fix It

 That frustrating mess of scattered single stitches ruining your converted photo pattern?
 It has a name—and it's preventable.